cfna/vmware-docs/pages/getting_started.md

 ## Downloading Windows 7 ISO

-!!! tip
-    When downloading Windows 7 ISO, make sure you're downloading a 64 Bit Version.

 In this guide the Virtual Machines will be using Windows 7.
 This will work pretty well with CrossFire even in 2020.

 If you still own a Windows 7 Key, you can download Windows 7 from [Microsoft's Website](https://www.microsoft.com/en-us/software-download/windows7).

 If you don't own a Key, you can download a free Windows 7 90 Days Trial from the Internet.
-You can use a search engine of your choice to find a ISO.
+You can use a search engine of your choice to find an ISO.

 !!! note
-    Tested with Windows 7 Home Premium/Home Basic, but it shouldn't matter which version of Windows you're running.
+    You can find a list of tested/supported versions [here](../supported_versions)

 ## Preparing CrossFire Client